-students act is highly indicative of personal and professionals undertake.
+onor and integrity should embody all the medical professionals undertake.
 How students act is highly indicative of personal and professional character.
 The Honor Code is a system that was developed and adopted by the charter class of the USF Morsani College of Medicine.
 The individuals who developed and approved the document believed strongly that the USF Morsani College of Medicine represented a community of professionals.
 The men and women who make up this community are at the beginning of their careers in medicine, and as such, should conduct themselves in a professional manner in the classroom as well as in the clinical setting.
-Therefore, all students of the Morsani College of Medicine are asked to sign a copy of the Student Pledge of Honor at the beginning of their four years.
-Additionally, students are asked to sign an Honor Pledge after each examination as a reminder and reaffirmation of our responsibilities as members of the professional community.
-As professionals, we have accepted a great deal of responsibility.
-The Honor Code represents a model by which we may begin to frame our professional behaviors.
-I hope you will take the time to read and understand the Honor Code and professional community.
-Essentially, it represents a description of the standards we, as students, aspire to have as physicians and researchers.
-A student whose actions are inconsistent with the spirit of the Honor Code may be identified by another student for violating the community of trust.
+Therefore, all students of the Morsani College of Medicine are asked to sign a copy of the Student Pledge of Honor at the beginning of their educational program.
+Additionally, students are asked to acknowledge the Honor Pledge before or after each examination as a reminder and reaffirmation of our responsibilities as members of the professional community.
+A student whose actions are inconsistent with the spirit of the Honor Pledge may be identified by another student for violating the community of trust.